Down Duvets vs Wool Duvets: Which is Better?

 Wool is obtained from a variety of sources.
 The most popular source of wool is, of course, the sheep.
 But, it can also be obtained from camels, angora rabbits, and alpaca.

 Producing and extracting wool is far cheaper than obtaining down from birds.
 This is one of the reasons why it is so much cheaper than the down.
-Naturally, its affordability has made it a mass favorite.
-However, just because wool duvets are cheaper, it doesn’t mean that they are necessarily a low quality product line.
-They simply have a different set of properties.
+Naturally, its affordability has made it a mass favorite and they simply have a different set of properties.

 For starters, wool does not offer the same kind of protection from cold as goose down.
 The reason is that sheep and other wool-producing animals never had the reason to improve the quality of wool.
 All they needed to do to keep themselves warm was produce more wool.
 Birds cannot afford to do that.
 If their bodies add more down, they become heavier which becomes a huge disadvantage while flying.
-Therefore, instead of producing more down, they had to produce a better quality down.
+Therefore, instead of producing more down, they had to produce a better quality down which is the sort of down that we put inside our duvets.

 When you are making a duvet out of wool, more wool is required to achieve the same level of warmth as a goose down duvet.
-This makes your duvet heavier.
-Some people really hate heavy duvets on their body.
-A down duvet is lightweight, which is highly preferred by these consumers.
+This makes your duvet much more heavier and uncomfortable.
+Some people really hate heavy wool duvets on their body.
+A down duvet is more lightweight, which is highly preferred by consumers.

-On the other hand, if you live in particularly cold regions such as the UK, then you simply have no other alternative to buying a high quality goose down duvet, which you will absolutely need during the harsh winters.
-Also, for people who like lightweight duvets, goose down is the hands down winner.
+Unless you are on a small budget, then you simply have no other alternative but to try a high quality goose down duvet, which you will absolutely need during all times of the year.
+Also, for people who like soft duvets that they can wrap around and get that real 'snug' feeling which you need from a duvet, then goose down is the winner.